 5. Avoid using sweeteners and creamers as that can speed up the yellowing process in the tooth's enamel and enable plaque to form on the tooth's surface.

-If you are looking to brighten your smile and remove the tooth stains caused by your coffee addiction, consider getting your teeth professional whitened.
+If you are looking to brighten your smile and remove the tooth stains caused by your coffee addiction, consider getting your teeth professionally whitened.